Torryburn (Dungog - NSW)

 Life in Torryburn revolves around the quiet rhythms of rural living, with the surrounding Allyn River valley offering scenic bushwalking, swimming holes, and wildlife encounters.
 The community is small and tight-knit, largely dependent on the nearby towns of East Gresford and Dungog for services, schools, and shopping.
 Limited bus services connect the locality to surrounding towns approximately five times per week.
 The area appeals to those seeking a peaceful country lifestyle away from urban pressures, with the Hunter Valley wineries and the Barrington Tops National Park accessible within an hour's drive.

-Torryburn (Dungog - NSW) falls under postcode 2358 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Northern Tablelands electorate.
+Torryburn (Dungog - NSW) falls under postcode 2358 and is governed by the Uralla Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lyne, while state elections fall under the Northern Tablelands electorate.

 Postcode